 In the spring of 1908, Texas Christian University began discussions with the Disciples of Christ to organize a junior college in Southwest Texas.
 That college opened at Midland in September 1910 for 107 students in six grades.
 The faculty numbered 10.

 Catalogues list Midland College as an “affiliated college” of Texas Christian University.
 As such, it’s faculty taught mathematics, biology, history, English, modern languages, physics and chemistry.
 The 1913 ad shows that it could point to departments of art, music, and oratory and that it had added departments of business and teacher training.
 By 1916 one faculty member taught piano.

 According to the 1913 ad, Midland offered “good debating societies” for students and offered “splendid social and religious conditions.”
 The commencement that year shows that graduates put on “an excellent musical programme” in the morning and “appeared in a dramatic programme” that night.
 Students published both a school newspaper (the Coyote) and a yearbook (the Sandstorm).

 The college marker claims an enrollment of 250 for the college in 1917.
 But the Handbook noted that the enrollment was not sufficient to support the school financially.
-Without tax or endowment to support, Midland College could not survive.
+Without tax or endowment for support, Midland College could not survive.
 Midland residents felt that if the school could only have survived a few more years, the oil boom would have saved it.

 After closing in Midland in 1921, the school reopened in Cisco in 1922.
 There, renamed Randolph College, it lasted until 1937.